Lucas Felippe

-Lucas Martello Felippe Nascimento (born 3 May 2000) is a Brazilian professional footballer who plays as a midfielder for Italian club Potenza.
+Lucas Martello Felippe Nascimento (born 3 May 2000) is a Brazilian professional footballer who plays as a midfielder for club Virtus Entella on loan from Potenza.

-Club career
+Career

 On 1 February 2019, Felippe signed a professional contract with Hellas Verona until 2022.
 He made his professional debut with Hellas Verona in a 2–0 Serie A loss to Brescia on 5 July 2020.

 On 5 October 2020, he joined Serie C club Mantova on loan.

-On 2 August 2021, he joined Portuguese side Farense on permanent basis.
+On 2 August 2021, he joined Portuguese side Farense on a permanent basis.

 On 21 July 2023, Felippe signed a three-year contract with Crotone.

 Personal life

 Felippe was born in Brazil, and is of Italian and Spanish descent.
 He holds Spanish nationality.